Teng-Shih-Wei/rst_demo/doc/index.rst

 and a collection of fundamental AHB/APB bus IP components pre-integrated together as a system design.

+Figure 1 shows the green PCB is ADP-XC7K160 and Figure 2 shows the red PCB is ADP-XC7K410.

 .. figure:: img/adp_xc7k160.png
      :width: 442px
      :align: center